 The number of people setting off for the shops in post-Christmas sales in 2021 was down by more than a third compared with 2019.
 Lots of us are still bargain hunting though, we have just switched to online.

 But in-store or online, how do you spot the real bargains?
-And avoid buying things you will later regret?

 Our brains are very good at processing lots of information fast by grabbing hold of some facts early on and letting them dominate decisions.

 That was perfect when we were out hunting for food and living in caves, but online or in a shop it can go badly wrong!

 The sellers want you to buy quickly and not stop and think before buying an item in sales:

 - it’s crowded with people searching the shelves and racks, or notices that 64 people are looking at this item online at this very moment;

 - friends have been talking about what they hope to get;

 - timers counting down to when discounts end…

 these all add up to big mental pressure to grab something and pay for it fast.